 - Some hotels may ask for a refundable security deposit.
 If you’ve paid in cash, you’ll get the refund at the time of check-out, but if you’ve paid through card, it’ll reflect in your bank account in a week or so.

 Hong Kong has a developed transport network, encompassing both public and private transport.
 Tourists have plenty of options to go around.
+Your travel will be hassle free if you abide by the Hong Kong travel tips and advices.
 Here are a few tips to make your travel hassle-free:

 - Buy a Sold Tourist Octopus card at the airport at 7-Eleven store or the On-loan Octopus near the exit for better offers.